nOrphf/Powershell/ArkenFoxOverrides/README.md

-# My Overrides and personal preferences for Firefox with ArkenFox
+# Floorp Settings as Code with ArkenFox hardeing
 Use, if you find anything useful, every use of the files from this reposetory is on your own risk.